 Product Description

-The lubok text on the first doll depicts the meeting of a noblewoman with Peter the Great, who introduces herself as "Herona".
-The second has a young man taking the buckets from the young girl, who tells him "give it to me, I don't know how to carry it, but you don't have any fun with it" (or something like that!).
-The third doll depicts a common lubok theme: "A thief came into my yard to steal my rooster!".
+The lubok text on the first doll depicts the meeting of a noblewoman with Peter the Great, a popular lubok subject, who introduces herself as "Herona".
+The second has a young man taking the buckets from the young girl, who tells him "give it to me, I don't know how to carry it, but you don't have any fun with it".
+The third doll depicts another common lubok theme: "A thief came into my yard to steal my rooster!".
 The fourth shows a scuffle between two "fine" young men, looking for a fight.
 And the last shows the famous Kazan Cat, a special breed of "mouser" from the Middle Ages.